-The trouble with that early-season tri?
+The trouble with those early- and late-season tris?
 The water temp is somewhere between chilly and just plain OMG.
 If the water’s too cold, USAT won’t let the swim happen—below 51 degrees is the cutoff for a sprint, and 53 if it’s 1,500 meters or longer.
 But for some people, even water temperatures in the 70s can make your body lose heat faster than you produce it—after all, water conducts heat away from your body 70 times more efficiently than air does.

 Beyond being uncomfortable, cold muscles and a low core temperature make you slow, hungry and tired.
 While everyone responds to cold-water swimming a little differently—some people feel exhilarated and hardly bothered while others develop hypothermia quickly—researchers and practiced cold-water swimmers suggest that most people should be able to train themselves to get better at swimming in cold water, be safer and mind it less.
 Start with these smart training moves.

 “Just jumping into very cold water causes a whole host of responses that don’t help one’s swim ability,” says John Castellani, Ph.D., research physiologist at the U.S. Army Research Institute of Environmental Medicine.
 As soon as you hit it, receptors in your skin fire up your body’s cold-shock mechanism: You lose control of your breathing and end up gasping and hyperventilating.
 Your heart starts racing, your blood pressure goes up, and your stress hormones soar.
 It can take about two minutes to get control over everything again.